 - The UK has the highest number of foreign banks in the world.

-- As of 2019, the largest banks will be required to separate their investment and retail banking operations.
+- As of 1 January 2019, the largest banks are required to separate their investment and retail banking operations.

 - Resident and non-residents: May hold foreign and domestic currency (GBP) accounts, both domestically and overseas.
 Domestic currency accounts held overseas are freely convertible.